His decision was to dock where - ExBulletin

 Putri stressed that Golkar respected Jokowi as one of the best executives in Indonesia.

-In addition, he said, Jokowi contributed for 10 years to the development of Indonesia.

-“So when he was said, for example, he wanted to enter the Golkar party or now he wanted to enter PSI, we actually returned to his decision,” said Putri.
+“So when it was said, for example, yesterday, he wanted to enter the Golkar party or now he wanted to enter PSI, we actually returned to his decision,” he said.

-“And I'm sure he can certainly understand the right thing that he will contribute more to where,” he added.

-Meanwhile, the princess indicates that Jokowi will surely join political parties and Golkar is one of her options.

 |